pda/pda6502v2/README.md

 RAM
 ---

-A pair of Alliance Memory AS6C4008-55PCN 512K x 8 SRAM with 55ns access time at 2.7~5.5V in a PDIP-32 package provide 1 MiB total RAM.
+Alliance Memory AS6C4008-55PCN 512K x 8 SRAM with 55ns access time at 2.7~5.5V
+in a PDIP-32 package provides 512 KiB RAM.

-This is 16 times larger than the 6502's 16-bit address space; access to RAM beyond the first 64 KiB is managed by BIFRÖST.
+This is 8 times larger than the 6502's 16-bit address space; access to RAM beyond the first 64 KiB is managed by BIFRÖST.

-(Earlier during system design, a pair of AS6C62256 32K x 8 PDIP-28 was chosen to provide a less overkill and more era-appropriate 64 KiB of RAM, but the lure of 1 MiB RAM won in the end.)
+(Earlier during system design, a pair of AS6C62256 32K x 8 PDIP-28 was chosen to provide a less overkill and more era-appropriate 64 KiB of RAM, then lure of 1 MiB RAM made that 2 x 512 KiB, then the second 512 KiB was removed to make PCB space for SID.

 I/O
 ---

-- SPI: 4 devices
+- SPI: 8 devices
-- GPIO: 2 x 8-bit ports
+- GPIO: 2 x 6522 VIA providing total of 4 x 8-bit ports
-- UART
+- Dual UART
+- SID (ARMSID) sound

 ### SPI